 Amber joined the School of Geography and the Environment in September 2018, having previously held academic positions at the American University in Cairo, Clark University in Massachusetts and Jimma University in Ethiopia.
-She held a Dissertation Write-Up Fellowship in African and African Diaspora Studies at Boston College.
+Prior to this, she was the Dissertation Write-Up Fellowship in African and African Diaspora Studies at Boston College.

 Amber is a decolonial political geographer, ethnographer and educator.
-Her research on resistance and social change in Africa is empirically grounded and integrates the political geographies of environmental and socio-political struggles with decolonial theory, non-Western epistemologies, colonial difference and resistance studies.
+Her research on resistance and social change in Africa is empirically grounded and integrates the political geographies of environmental and socio-political struggles with decolonial theory and resistance studies.
 For the last decade, her work has considered the connections between resource extraction (particularly crude oil), social change and the knowledge-development nexus in contemporary African societies.
-She has published more than a dozen chapters, articles and reviews, some of which have featured in the pages of Political Geography, Singapore Journal of Tropical Geography, Third World Quarterly, Review of African Political Economy and more.
+She has published more than a dozen chapters, articles and reviews, some of which have featured in the pages of Annals of American Geographers, Political Geography, Singapore Journal of Tropical Geography, Third World Quarterly, Review of African Political Economy and more.
 She is the editor of 'A Certain Amount of Madness': The Life, Politics and Legacies of Thomas Sankara (2018).

 A full list of her publications is available at oxford.academia.edu/AmberMurrey